Small Business Insurance

 The main difference between personal and commercial auto insurance is who owns the vehicle.
 If your business owns a vehicle, it must be covered by commercial auto insurance.

-Both personal and commercial auto policies pay for legal expenses, bodily injury, and property damage related to auto accidents.
+Both personal and commercial auto policies pay for legal expenses, bodily injuries, and property damage related to auto accidents.
 However, commercial auto insurance usually covers higher claims, different types of vehicles, and more complex legal issues.

 This type of insurance coverage typically includes all the business’s employees as additional insureds, which means every employee with a valid license can drive your company vehicle.
 The cost of commercial car insurance is affected by their driving records, along with the policy's coverage limits and deductible.